TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-01.md

 **Problem Statement**

-- Given an integer number as input, the objective is to write a program to check if the given number is positive or negative or zero.
+- Given an integer number as input, write a program to check if the given number is positive or negative or zero.

 **Test Cases**